ToshioCP/Gtk4-tutorial/gfm/sec24.md

 If you want to draw shapes or paint images dynamically on the screen, use the GtkDrawingArea widget.

-GtkDrawingArea provides a cairo drawing context.
+GtkDrawingArea provides a Cairo drawing context.
-You can draw images with cairo library functions.
+You can draw images with Cairo library functions.
 This section describes:

-1. Cairo, but briefly
+1. A brief introduction to Cairo
 2. GtkDrawingArea, with a very simple example.

 ## Cairo